Toasted bread stacked with all sorts of glorious things — who doesn’t love that? Here are some of the best restaurants for sandwiches in Shanghai.

 They have a new location in Feng Sheng Li, opened July 2018, where they serve addictive strips of crispy maple syrup bacon.
 They also do great Bloody Marys, garnished with a slice of smoked meat.
 Outdoor seating available!

-Before Columbia Circle, there were few options for Western fare near the Dingxi Lu and Yan’an Lu nexus of Changning district.
-Deli Boys opened at the end of 2017 as a welcome addition to the neighborhood.
+Deli Boys is a Montreal deli and restaurant serving breakfast, sandwiches, and takeaway meals.
 It’s tucked away in one of the lanes down Dingxi Lu.
 It’s worth stopping in if you’re hankering for Montreal-style brisket sandwiches.

 The Classic Montreal (¥73/88) or the New York Reuben (¥85) are both excellent choices.
 The meats are served on challah bread, a pillowy contrast to the traditional rye bread.
-The fries could be better, but they make up with it excellent pickles and slaw.
+The fries could be better, pickles and slaw are good.

-Madison Kitchen comes by way of celebrity chef Austin Hu (Diner, Union Trading Co.).
+Madison Kitchen comes by way of celebrity chef Austin Hu (Diner, Union Trading Co., Heritage by Madison).
 Think chunky yet refined sandwiches for an exceptionally affordable price.
 Madison Kitchen first opened on Huaihai Zhong Lu and has since had to move two more times before serving out of Pirata on Dongping Lu.
 This will not the last move since the lease of this location of Pirata is up at the end of the year.

 The sandwiches are fantastic though, so go go go.
 There are plenty of new sandwiches on the menu, including limited specials.
 From previous visits, my favorite is still the Green Eggs & Ham (¥55), made with chunky egg salad, slices of Cola-smoked ham, a heavy spread of fresh, garlicky pesto, and cheddar.